 The pandemic is deepening inequality within countries and among countries.
 Without a vaccine measures to mitigate the disease are more effective for those who can isolate themselves without jeopardising their livelihood.
 But health is a human right and not a privilege, and much more needs to be done to support the most vulnerable communities and countries.
 International action is needed in support of the Global Health Pledging Conference.
 Debt relief, grants and loans are needed to help poor countries fighting the disease.
 Developed countries should not ignore this call for help.
 And even if they don't feel the moral imperative to act, they should do it for self-preservation.

-Paola Subacchi, Professor of International Economics at the University of London’s Queen Mary Global Policy Institute, is the author of The Cost of Free Money (Yale University Press, 2020) and the recent report, China and the Global Financial Architecture: Keeping Two Tracks on One Path.
+Paola Subacchi, Professor of International Economics at the University of London’s Queen Mary Global Policy Institute, is the author, most recently, of the report De-Risking the Global Financial System: Forging a “New Consensus.”